-With our special rates starting from 7%, insure your stud rams with Achmea today and start saving on premiums.
+With our market-leading rates starting from 7%, insure your stud rams with Achmea today and start saving on premiums.

-For stud rams, Achmea has a special stud stock insurance rate starting from 7%.
+For stud rams, Achmea has a market-leading stud stock insurance rate starting from 7%.

 Download our ram rate sheet now and start saving on your premiums.